blazer9x/ansible-k8s/README.md

 Hosts IP Address for Master and Worker can be defined in hosts/all file.

-Seupt using Cloud API will be provided soon.
+Setup using Cloud API will be provided soon.